-The SAP Cloud Platform now uses the Mendix App Platform to offer rapid application development, the quickest way to build enterprise-scale applications.
+The SAP Cloud Platform now uses the Mendix Platform to offer rapid application development, the quickest way to build enterprise-scale applications.
 Through this new partnership, enterprises can build custom applications on their SAP systems much faster than traditional development approaches allow, without a single line of code.
 It’s now possible for SAP customers to connect to SAP systems and deploy into production in minutes.
-Let me take you on a tour of the platform to show you how you can build an app on SAP Cloud Platform in just 5 minutes.
+Let me take you on a tour of the platform to show you how you can build an app with SAP Cloud Platform Rapid Application Development bvy Mendix (Mendix for short) in just 5 minutes.

 All you need to get started is an SAP Cloud Platform account and a Mendix account.
 Once you have that, go to home.mendix.com.
 This is the Mendix Platform Portal, the place where you create and manage your apps.
 Simply click Create App to get started.